EyeACT/eyeactstudy.org/src/pages/privacy/content.md

 ### What personal information do we process?

-When you visit, use, or navigate our Services, we may process personal information depending on how you interact with AI-READI and the Services, the choices you make, and the products and features you use.
+When you visit, use, or navigate our Services, we may process personal information depending on how you interact with EyeACT and the Services, the choices you make, and the products and features you use.
 Click [here](#personalinfo) to learn more.

 ### Do we process any sensitive personal information?